Stepford Cuckoos: X-23

-X-23 would soon follow in hot pursuit but was bamboozled again into chasing the wrong mini van by the Cuckoos.
-The three of them would utilize a mental transference device crafted by Dr. Marks to extrapolate and imprint psi-signatures onto healthy bodies with vast recuperative abilities to siphon Esme's mind from her faulty body over to Gabby's healthier vessel.
+X-23 follows in hot pursuit, but is tricked into chasing the wrong minivan.
+The Cuckoos use a mental transference device crafted by Dr. Marks to extrapolate and imprint psi-signatures onto healthy bodies with vast recuperative abilities to siphon Esme's mind from her faulty body over to Gabby's body.
+X-23 interrupts the process, leaving Sophie's consciousness inhabiting her body.
+Irma boosts the other Cuckoo's psychic powers through herself and Laura, excising Esme from Gabby and suppressing Sophie's consciousness in X-23's body.